syntevo/syntevo.github.io/SmartGit/Latest/Git-LFS.md

-Furthermore, you have to enable property `pull.queryRemoteLfsLocks` in the **Preferences**, section **Low-level Properties**.
+Furthermore, you have to enable property `status.lfs.locks` in the **Preferences**, section **Low-level Properties**.
 This will make SmartGit invoke additional commands: